mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/notes/index.md

   - Placement constraints for pods.
   - Uniform user experience across a variety of services.
 - Graceful shutdown for brokers.
-- Update to 0.11.0.0 version of Apache Kafka (including log and protocol versions).
+- Update to 0.11.0.0 version of Apache {{ model.techShortName }} (including log and protocol versions).

 ## Breaking Changes
 - This is a major release.
 You cannot upgrade to version 2.0.0-0.11.0 from a 1.0.x version of the package.
 To upgrade, you must perform a fresh install and replicate data across clusters.